TritonDataCenter/node-contract/README.md

 ### Contract.abandon()

-Abandon the contract and attempt to free all resources associated with it.
+Abandon the contract.
 This is analogous to, and uses, `ct_ctl_abandon(3contract)`.
+Note that although the contract is abandoned, resources associated with the contract object are not released, and events may still be received for this contract.

+### Contract.dispose()

+Free resources associated with the contract.
+When this call returns, all file descriptors associated with the contract will be closed, no further events will be generated on this contract, and the contract will be eligible for garbage collection once it is no longer referenced by consumers.

 ### Contract.ack([String] evid)